The scheme was announced by the government in the Budget 2013 and is available to almost 2 million families.

 Unlike the current voucher scheme, it will not rely on your employer choosing to enrol - instead it will be available to all qualifying families.

-It will provide tax free childcare support to your family if:
+It provides tax-free childcare support to your family if:

 Both parents (or a lone parent) are in work

 Both parents are not receiving support through the Childcare Element of Working Tax Credits/Universal Credit

 Both parents earn at least £115 a week